Skip to content Skip to footer

 Cost Of Living

-The cost of living in Alicante is lower than many other European cities.
-Rent, groceries, and dining out are relatively affordable.
-Public transportation is efficient and cost-effective, making it easy to explore the city on a budget.
+The cost of living in Alicante is relatively moderate compared to other Western European cities.
+Rent, groceries, and dining out are affordable, making it an attractive destination for travelers looking for a budget-friendly experience.

 Alicante – city in Valencian Community, Spain